Azure/RDS-Templates/rdmi-peopletech/Tenant & Hostpool Creation/README.md

-# Update or New hostpool
+# Tenant and Hostpool Creation in Host Environment

 This template creates tenants and hostpools in HosterAdmin Environment.